 Serving the northeastern part of the Houston metro area, our Humble health center is located on the corner of FM 1960 Bypass and Townsen Blvd in Humble near Hwy 59.
-The Humble health center is open Monday – Thursday from 7:30am – 5:30pm and Fridays from 7:30am – 11:30am.
+The Humble health center is open Monday – Friday from 8am - 5pm.

 K’Layn was born in Corpus Christi and raised in Sinton, Texas.
 She graduated with her Bachelors Degree from Texas A&M University and continued her education at Lamar University where she received her Masters and Dietetic Internship.